petrstepanov/petrstepanov.github.io/static/petr-stepanov-cs.md

 📞 [(419) 496-8602](tel:+14194968602)
 🏠 [petrstepanov.com](https://petrstepanov.com/)

-> Ph.D. graduate in physics with a focus in GUI desktop software development for data analyses.
+> Ph.D. graduate in physics with a focus in GUI software development.
 More than 5 years in website and web application development.
 Strong user interface (UI) and user experience (UX) design skills.